xma711/notebook/programming/swift/README.md

 Dictionary is like python dictionary .. the types for keys in swift are more limited.

-Tuple is like python tuple. tuple in swift can hold anything i think.
+Tuple is like python tuple.
+Tuple in swift should be able to hold anything.

 Control flow